keriganmarketing/gulfclerk/wp-content/plugins/gotmls/readme.txt

 * First versions available for WordPress (code removed, no longer compatible).

 == Upgrade Notice ==

+= 4.17.68 =
+Updated code for compatibility with WP 4.9.7, removed dashicon from Settings link and the broken vote WORKS link, and reordered priorety on fixing Known Threats.

+= 4.17.58 =
+Updated code for compatibility with WP 4.9.4, fixed dashicons sizing in css, add ability to update registration email from within the plugin settings, and cleaned up expired nonce tokens left behind from an older version.

+= 4.17.57 =
+Updated code for compatibility with WP 4.9.3, fixed registration form and alternate domain for definition updates to work on HTTPS, and fixed the wording on the Title Check error message.

 = 4.17.44 =
 Added Title check to make sure it does say you were hacked, updated code for compatibility with WP 4.8.3 and fixed Undefined variable error in Quarantine and an XSS vulnerability in nonce error output.